RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 <br>Protecting witnesses/victims is essential, but sadly it's been forced upon the victims themselves to understand/recognize, which is difficult.
 <br>As seen, even people with doctoral degrees are studying this case and how it impacted society.

-<br>When donations, paychecks/nonpaychecks, supporters, friends, are thrown around with 'sides' (there really is no 'side'), it becomes difficult to ever respond to.
+When donations, paychecks/nonpaychecks, supporters, friends, are thrown around with 'sides' (there really is no 'side'), it becomes difficult to ever respond to.
 It becomes, blackmail, including through 2ndary parties.
 <br>Again, it's essential to understand how influential these cases are to society/to the victims themselves and to never stop talking to your witnesses/other victims - if possible.

 <b>Amber Heard was originally a Witness for Brooks Gregg "Rocky" when the lawsuit was filed in October 2019:</b>
 <br>https://trellis.law/doc/71989613/witness-list-joint-witness-list-filed-by-john-c-depp-defendant-infinitum-nihil-defendant
 <br>An Amendment Removed Amber Heard

-<b>"Conspiracy of Witnesses/Victims Playbook" - Hollywood/Entertainment Continuing</b>
+<b>"Conspiracy of Witnesses/Victims Playbook" - Hollywood/Entertainment Continuing - EXAMPLES</b>
  - Filed Febuary 2023
 <br>https://www.documentcloud.org/documents/23596551-nick-carter-courtclaim-lawsuit
-Ashley Morgan Smithline -
+<br>Ashley Morgan Smithline -
 <br>Testimony May 5, 2021 on Smithline being abused by a public figure -
 <br>Video: https://www.youtube.com/watch?v=r8_4IiIHAjg
 <br>Ashley Morgan Smithline joins Evan Rachel Wood & Esme Bianco Against Manson's Violence - MAY 12, 2021